M-Files/Developer-Portal/Whats-New/index.md

 title: What's New
 ---

-This page details the main updates to the [M-Files Developer Portal](http://developer.m-files.com) since its initial launch.
+This page details the major updates to the [M-Files Developer Portal](http://developer.m-files.com) since its initial launch.

 ## 2017